jamiehumphries/photodex/README.md

 FLICKR_API_KEY = your_api_key

 # The password used to access /admin/dashboard with the username 'admin'.
-# The password Can be anything non-empty.
+# The password can be anything non-empty.
 ADMIN_PASSWORD = your_password

 # Comma-separated list of usernames to show in the 'Featured' section of the home page.